ToucanToco/weaverbird/docs/_docs/contributing/new-step.md

   - define a "human readable" label for this step (e.g. "duplicate column 'foo'")
   - define which fields of the step supports interpolation

-- implement the ui part
+- implement the UI part
+  - implement a form to configure the step
+  - make it accessible through top bar widgets and/or columns contextual menus
+  - make it accessible through search

 - add documentation
   - add UI documentation
-  - add technical documentatino
+  - add technical documentation

-- update the ChangeLog
+- update the changelog

 # Implementation details